Boris (crater)

-Boris is a tiny lunar impact crater that is located on the Mare Imbrium, to the northeast of the crater Delisle.
+Boris is a tiny lunar impact crater that is located on the Mare Imbrium, to the northeast of the much larger crater Delisle.
 It lies near the southwest extremity of a sinuous rille that is designated Rima Delisle.
 This rille meanders to the northeast, towards the crater Heis, before vanishing into the lunar mare.
 The name Boris is a common Russian male given name; the crater is not named after a specific person.
+Its designation was officially adopted by the International Astronomical Union in 1979.